Daryn250/Spellsmith/README.md

 moving the ship to other waters

-functionality for the charms as in they actually do something and aren't fancy paperweights
+rewrite of the charms probably. sucks but it's needed. plus with new functionalities should be easier.

+# story
+you were young and left on a boat, in a world with many oceans and water. you make swords for the two (?) factions, the regal knights, a band of knights seperated by hierarchy. you also make swords for the dungeon keepers, people or monsters who run dungeons and their ecosystems. helping out either side boosts your reputation with them and lowers your reputation with the other side. if a dungeon gets too powerful, the regal knights will swoop in and defeat it, leaving it to ruin. if a dungeon is too weak, people will get cocky and children and teens will venture in, to never return. in a dungeon, they need strong weapons to scare off the people who will most likely die, but not so many that the dungeon becomes too powerful. you take more clients as your smithing gets better, and the story can end in 3 ways: you help the regal knights kill every dungeon leader, and then the knights are disbanded for no need of them you help the dungeon keepers become too powerful for the regal knights, and they are all killed and the dungeons break the surface and take over the world you find an equillibrium maybe and both sides come to an agreement to prevent dungeons from becoming too powerful or from knights becoming too powerful.

 rarity mapping
 common, uncommon, rare, rare+, unique, elite, legendary, mythic, fabled

-# finish the making of the items so that the item made is actually made lol

-# for some reason items can be placed into the bag when the bag is not open, but only when they're scaled up. issue. probably.
+Materials
+copper, silver, lomium, thanium, titanium, lead, gold, iron

+Gems
+Citrine, Rhotochrosite, Aquamarine, Emerald, Tourmaline

+# credits
+Jessica & Katelyn: art
-# story
+Haleigh: story
-you were young and left on a boat, in a world with many oceans and water. you make swords for the two (?) factions, the regal knights, a band of knights seperated by hierarchy. you also make swords for the dungeon keepers, people or monsters who run dungeons and their ecosystems. helping out either side boosts your reputation with them and lowers your reputation with the other side. if a dungeon gets too powerful, the regal knights will swoop in and defeat it, leaving it to ruin. if a dungeon is too weak, people will get cocky and children and teens will venture in, to never return. in a dungeon, they need strong weapons to scare off the people who will most likely die, but not so many that the dungeon becomes too powerful. you take more clients as your smithing gets better, and the story can end in 3 ways: you help the regal knights kill every dungeon leader, and then the knights are disbanded for no need of them you help the dungeon keepers become too powerful for the regal knights, and they are all killed and the dungeons break the surface and take over the world you find an equillibrium maybe and both sides come to an agreement to prevent dungeons from becoming too powerful or from knights becoming too powerful.
+Javier maybe: spanish translation